The Calorimeter Theory

 Some of the energy also heats up the ground and the oceans.

-Concerning the global warming there are two kinds of heat - heat radiation and kinetic heat in molecules.
+Concerning the global warming there are two kinds of heat - thermal radiation and combustion.

-The heat from the sun is radiation and the heat from fossil fuels is kinetic.
+The heat from the sun is radiation and the heat from fossil fuels is combustion.

 The two kinds of heat have different properties.

-Heat radiation can for example pass though areas without heat without changing.
+Thermal radiation can for example pass though areas without internal energy without changing.

-When the energy source stops, the kinetic heat stays in the matter afterwards.
+When the energy source stops, the kinetic energy stays in the system afterwards.

-Kinetic heat is related to molecules and it can only exist in an atmosphere.
+Combustion is related to molecules and can only exist in an atmosphere.

-Greenhouse gases have influence on the heat radiation.
+Greenhouse gases have influence on the thermal radiation.

 Greenhouse gases shadow or stop the radiation - both from and to the earth.